allen-liaoo/J-Cord/docs/Object_Hierarchy.md

  - DisconnectionCode (Enumeration) - Disconnection Code sent when Discord gateway closed.
  - ErrorCode (Enumeration) - HTTP Response/Error Codes.
  - ErrorResponse (Enumeration) - Json Error Responses.

+### Object
+The package contains implementations of the Discord objects.
+ - Jsonable - Objects that can be serialized to json.
+ - ObjectBuilder - A builder for building Discord objects from json.